ai4nucleome/mutBERT/README.md

 ## 2. Model and Results

-The pre-trained models is available at Huggingface as `JadenLong/MutBERT`.
-[Link to HuggingFace ModelHub](https://huggingface.co/JadenLong/MutBERT).
+The all 3 pre-trained models are available at Huggingface as `JadenLong/MutBERT`, `JadenLong/MutBERT-Human-Ref` and `JadenLong/MutBERT-Multi`.
+[Link to HuggingFace ModelHub](https://huggingface.co/JadenLong).

 ![Performance](figs/results.png)